-The biggest benefit of a 401(k) is the fact that an employer matches your contributions, allowing your retirement savings to grow more rapidly than if you were the only one putting money into it.
-However, allowing an employer to manage your retirement savings plan comes at a price.
-That price is usually a loss of control over the investments.
-Most 401(k) plans are managed by a third party to ensure that they provide adequate retirement income when an employee is ready to retire.
+By far, one of the most appealing elements of a 401(k) is the employer investment match.
+Many employers will specific a specific percentage to which they will match your personal contribution to your (401)k with funds of their own.
+As you can expect, this will allow your retirement savings to grow more rapidly than if you were the only one putting money into it.
+There is one potential disadvantage to this system, however.
+In exchange for granting a third-party the permission they need to effectively manage your retirement, you will voluntarily give up a degree of control over your investments.
+However, the reality of the situation is as follows: most 401(k) plans are managed by a third party to ensure that they provide adequate retirement income when an employee is ready to retire.

 In some cases, employers choose 401(k) plans for their employees that offer the option of choosing individual stocks.
 However, this may only apply to a set percentage of the funds in the plan.
 The plan may still require employees to diversify or invest in more than one stock, thus limiting how much they can put into a single company's stock.
 If your employer offers a 401(k) with this high degree of employee control, you will take on added responsibility for your retirement income if you choose to exercise it.

 Alternatives for Retirement